kiali/kiali/kiali_internal_api.md

 ### <span id="external-service-info"></span> ExternalServiceInfo

+> Status response model
-> This is used for returning a response of Kiali Status
+This is used for returning a response of Kiali Status